 - Dr. Berg- see a couple of his recent videos here.

 - Dr. Madiha Saeed (Holistic Mom, MD)- click here to download her informative PDF about how to optimize your immune system and keep your sanity.
-She has a list of immune-boosting tools, including tayyib foods and protective measures you can take to keep yourself and your family safe and healthy.

 What do I need to do better during this quarantine?